SSWConsulting/SSW.Rules.Content/rules/website-chatbot/rule.md

 1. Convert your knowledge base into embeddings
 2. Store embeddings and their corresponding text content in a vector database
-3. Setup a server that can do the following
+3. Set up a server that can do the following
    1. Convert user query into an embedding
    2. Lookup vector database to find embeddings that are closest to the embedding created out of user query
    3. Insert the content corresponding to the matching embeddings into the OpenAI System message